 currState['CycE'] = 0

-In the example above, CycE is switched an active state if E2F is active in the previous timestep and Rb is inactive.
+In the example above, CycE is switched [into?] an active state if E2F is active in the previous timestep and Rb is inactive.
 If these conditions are untrue, CycE is switched to inactive.
 The model program iterates through the dictionary, verifies the state of each node's edges, and then, following the update rules, changes the value accordingly.

-For the purposes of analyzing the network dynamics of the Boolean GRN, the initial values were set at as CycD and Rb=1, and all others set to zero.
+For the purposes of analyzing the network dynamics of the Boolean GRN, the initial values were set so that CycD and Rb=1, and all others set to zero.

 Results